xieweiAlex/English_Learning/words/2023/words-Jan.md

 Too many scrambled eggs often would always make my stomach a little **queasy**.

 I made my way home to the **dreary** provinces by train.

+Back then, women on TV were mostly seen as **eye candy**.
+**Novelty** also **wears off** fairly quickly, so if you've moved to a new city or taken a new job, you may feel an increase in happiness because you’re experiencing something new.

+Those desires will **cloud** your reality.
+This happens a lot of times when people are mixing politics and business.